 Sexual or relationship concerns can be difficult to talk about and may negatively impact on our emotional well-being.
-Intimate problems often do not get better on their own and sex and relationship therapy can assist you to achieve the healthy, happy sex life your deserve.
+Intimate problems often do not get better on their own and sex therapy can assist you to achieve the healthy, happy sex life your deserve.

 I have a strong commitment to working with people to improve their sexual and interpersonal relationship, help people explore ways to have more pleasurable experiences and a special interest in supporting the LGBTIQA+ community.

 My approach is non-judgemental and accepting of all experiences, identities, expressions and orientations.
 I am a kink friendly practitioner who understands that sexuality can be experienced in unique and complex ways.
-I have considerable experience working with individials and people in LGBTIQA+ relationships and understand the pressures that come with same-sex relationships, disclosure, intimacy, internalised homo/trans/biphobia and exploring asexuality.
+I have considerable experience working with people in LGBTIQA+ relationships and understand the pressures that come with same-sex relationships, disclosure, intimacy, internalised homo/trans/biphobia and exploring asexuality.